-If an employee is sick, there is not much an employer can do.
-However, if an employer has reason to suspect that an employee is abusing their personal/carer’s leave, it’s important you document their behaviour.
+If an employee is sick, employers cannot do much.
+However, if an employer suspects an employee is abusing their personal/carer’s leave, it’s imperative that you document their behaviour.

-Keep a record of when the employee calls in sick including dates, times, and reasons for the absence.
+Keep a record of the employee’s absence, including dates, times, and reasons.
 As an employer, you can request evidence from an employee to support their reason for calling in sick – for example, a medical certificate.

-Generally, a doctor’s certificate has to be taken on face value.
-That is, if a doctor says the employee is too ill to work, then they’re too sick to work.
-Although an employer can challenge a medical certificate, the circumstances for doing so are rare.
+Generally, a doctor’s certificate must be taken at face value.
+That is, if a doctor says the employee is too ill to work, they’re too sick to work.
+Although an employer can challenge a medical certificate, rare circumstances exist.

 For instance, an employer may be able to challenge a certificate because it appears fraudulent.
-If an employee fails to provide requested evidence to support their time off work, they are not entitled to be paid for the absence.
-However, employers should treat lightly when poking and proving employees for further detail regarding their sick leave or their illness.
+If an employee fails to provide the requested evidence to support their time off work, they are not entitled to pay for the absence.
+However, employers should treat them lightly when poking and probing employees for further details regarding their sick leave or illness.

-An employer can discuss their concerns with the employee and potentially take disciplinary action.
-(It’s important to note that the employer must also give the employee a reasonable timeframe to produce evidence).
+Employers can discuss their concerns with the employee and potentially take disciplinary action.
+(It’s also necessary to note that the employer must also give the employee a reasonable timeframe to produce evidence).

-In short, an employee can potentially be dismissed for calling in sick.
-An employee is no longer protected from being dismissed (even if they provide evidence) if:
+In short, an employee can be dismissed for calling in sick.
+An employee is no longer protected from dismissal (even if they provide evidence) if:

-However, a dismissal involving absence from work, in the form of sick leave or personal leave, can be risky and it is best to seek professional advice on such cases.
-If your employer has dismissed you from your employment because of your sick leave or personal leave, please call us on 1800 333 666 for a free and confidential discussion.
+However, dismissal involving absence from work, in the form of sick leave or personal leave, can be risky.
+It is advisable to seek professional advice in such cases.
+If your employer has dismissed you from employment because of sick leave or personal leave, please call us at 1800 333 666.
+This is for a free

-Employees who take a period of sick leave that is paid the whole time may be protected from dismissal regardless of how long they’re on leave, but every case depends on its unique circumstances.
-This is governed under the General Protections Provisions.
+Employees who take a period of sick leave that is paid the whole time may be protected from dismissal regardless of how long they’re on leave.
+However, every case depends on its unique circumstances.
+This is governed by the General Protection Provisions.

-For instance, an employee has suffered an injury and thus they are utilising their sick leave entitlements.
+For instance, an employee has suffered an injury and is therefore taking advantage of their sick leave entitlements.
 Now if this injury was sustained at work, the employee must report this to their employer.
-In addition, the employee can consult their doctor or a lawyer about the option of lodging a Workers’ Compensation claim.
+In addition, the employee can consult their doctor or lawyer about lodging a Workers’ Compensation claim.

-Nevertheless, if that employee has sought medical advice and is told that their injury is temporary, the employer may be breaching provisions under the Fair Work Act 2009 (Cth) if they dismiss the employee.
+Nevertheless, if that employee has sought medical advice and is told that their injury is temporary, the employer may breach provisions under the Fair Work Act 2009 (Cth) if they dismiss the employee.
 Section 352 of the Fair Work Act 2009 (Cth) states that an employer must not dismiss an employee because the employee is temporarily absent from work because of illness or injury of a kind prescribed by the regulations.
-A prescribed kind of illness or injury exists if the employee provides a medical certificate for the illness or injury, or a statutory declaration about the illness or injury, within 24 hours after the commencement of the absence or such longer period as is reasonable in the circumstances.
+A prescribed kind of illness or injury exists if the employee provides a medical certificate for the illness or injury or a statutory declaration about the illness or injury.
+This is within 24 hours after the absence commences or such a long period as is reasonable in the circumstances.

 However, as mentioned above, an illness or injury is not a prescribed kind of illness or injury if either

-Once an application is lodged, the Fair Work Commission will set the matter down for a conciliation conference, a private proceeding conducted by an independent conciliator.
-This conference is an informal method of resolving a General Protections dispute in which an independent conciliator will assist the parties in exploring options for resolution and help them to reach an agreement without the need for a formal hearing or court proceedings.
+Once an application is lodged, the Fair Work Commission will set the matter down for a conciliation conference.
+This is a private proceeding conducted by an independent conciliator.
+This conference is an informal method of resolving a General Protections dispute.
+An independent conciliator will assist the parties in exploring options for resolution and help them reach an agreement without the need for a formal hearing or court proceedings.
 If either party objects to a conference, an application for an interim injunction can be made and the matter can proceed directly to court.

 To discuss your sick leave or potential dismissal, please call us for a free and confidential discussion.

-As discussed above, temporary absence for illness or injury and taking sick/personal leave entitlements, is protected under the Fair Work Act 2009 (Cth), subject to the amount of time taken off.
-However, what if an employee has been on workers’ compensation due to illness or injury for a number of months or years and are not protected under the General Protections Provisions?
+As discussed above, temporary absence for illness or injury and sick/personal leave entitlements are protected under the Fair Work Act 2009 (Cth), subject to the amount of time taken off.
+However, what if an employee has been on workers’ compensation due to illness or injury for several months or years and is not protected under the General Protections Provisions?
 Can an employee on workers’ compensation be dismissed?

-It is well established law since J Boag and Son Brewing Pty Ltd v Allan John Button, that it cannot be a valid reason, in an unfair dismissal claim, to dismiss an employee because of an employee’s incapacity to work for an accepted compensation claim.
-That is because all workers’ compensation law throughout Australia prohibits it within certain time frames or other limitations.
-In order to determine what the time frame is in your particular state, please consult the WorkCover authority in your particular state.
+It is well-established law since J Boag and Son Brewing Pty Ltd v Allan John Button, that it cannot be a valid reason, in an unfair dismissal claim, to dismiss an employee because of an employee’s incapacity to work for an accepted compensation claim.
+That is because workers’ compensation law prohibits it within certain timeframes or other limitations.
+To determine what the time frame is in your particular state, please consult the WorkCover authority in your particular state.

 Fair Work Act 2009 (Cth) s 352; Fair Work Regulations 2009 (Cth) (FW Regulations) Reg 3.01.

-In Victoria, and in many other jurisdictions, there is an obligation period where, to the extent it is reasonable, the employer must continue to offer work or suitable duties.
-In Victoria, the obligation period is 12 months however, each state and jurisdiction have their own obligation period.
+In Victoria, and in many other jurisdictions, there is an obligation period.
+This is where, to the extent it is reasonable, the employer must continue to offer work or suitable duties.
+In Victoria, the obligation period is 12 months.
+However, each state and jurisdiction has its own obligation period.
 Thus, it is important to familiarise yourself with your rights regarding Workers’ Compensation in your respective state.

 Furthermore, the employee relied on the authority in J Boag and Son Brewing Pty Ltd v Allan John Button and insisted that “a dismissal may be prohibited by State workers compensation legislation or otherwise unlawful”, in which case it would be “highly likely, bordering on certain, that there could be no valid reason for the dismissal in that event”

-The employer argued that the employee’s aggressive behaviour towards his colleagues was unacceptable and that it continued even after he was warned about it.
-Thus, the employer dismissed the employee, indicating this misconduct was a valid reason for dismissal and that s 103 of the Workplace Injury Rehabilitation and Compensation Act 2013 (Vic) is not relevant.
+The employer argued that the employee’s aggressive behaviour towards his colleagues was unacceptable and continued even after he was warned about it.
+Thus, the employer dismissed the employee, indicating that this misconduct was a valid reason for dismissal.
+In addition, s 103 of the Workplace Injury Rehabilitation and Compensation Act 2013 (Vic) is not relevant.

-Deputy President Colman held that the employees conduct was of sufficient gravity to warrant dismissal and this was not a disproportionate response to the conduct in question.
-Deputy President Colman dismissed the employee’s argument that his dismissal is prohibited under J Boag and Son Brewing Pty Ltd v Allan John Button.
+Deputy President Colman held that the employee’s conduct was sufficiently grave to warrant dismissal.
+This was not a disproportionate response to the conduct in question.
+Deputy President Colman dismissed the employee’s argument that his dismissal was prohibited under J Boag and Son Brewing Pty Ltd v Allan John Button.
 Deputy President Colman made it clear that the Full Bench was talking about a situation where an employer dismisses an employee because of an inability to perform the inherent requirements of a position.

-Obviously, where an employer dismisses an employee for reason of capacity, and the employee has a workplace injury, s 103 may be relevant.
-But it is not relevant in cases where the reason for dismissal has nothing whatsoever to do with a workplace injury, which is the case here.
-The employee did not allege that his dismissal is related to his Achilles heel injury or a return to work, and there is no basis in the evidence for any such contention.
+Obviously, where an employer dismisses an employee for incompetence and the employee has a workplace injury, s 103 may be relevant.
+But it is not relevant in cases where the reason for dismissal has nothing to do with a workplace injury, which is the case here.
+The employee did not allege that his dismissal was related to his Achilles heel injury or a return to work.
+There is no evidence to support any such contention.

-The key takeaway from this case is that the valid reason for the dismissal was held to be misconduct and the fact that the employee was on workers’ compensation, was irrelevant for the purposes of determining whether his dismissal was harsh, unjust or unreasonable.
+The key takeaway from this case is that the valid reason for the dismissal was misconduct and the fact that the employee was on workers’ compensation was irrelevant in determining whether his dismissal was harsh, unjust, or unreasonable.

 Nevertheless, this may not always be the case.
-If you feel as though your employer is attempting to dismiss you by arguing you have engaged in misconduct or poor performance but you really believe this is to do with your illness or injury, you may be eligible to lodge an unfair dismissal claim.
-Employees who believe they have been unfairly dismissed, can lodge an Unfair Dismissal Application (Form F2) to the Fair Work Commission.
-Please bear in mind there is a strict 21 days after your dismissal takes effect to lodge an application.
+If you feel your employer is dismissing you on the basis that you have engaged in misconduct or poor performance.
+However, if you really believe this is due to your illness or injury, you may be eligible to bring an unfair dismissal claim.
+Employees who believe they have been unfairly dismissed can lodge an Unfair Dismissal Application (Form F2) with the Fair Work Commission.
+Please remember there is a strict 21-day period after your dismissal to lodge an application.

-If you wish to discuss your dismissal or potential dismissal matter further, please contact us on 1800 333 666 for a free and confidential discussion.
+If you wish to discuss your dismissal or potential dismissal matter further, please contact us at 1800 333 666 for a free and confidential discussion.

-Dismissing an employee for an illness, injury, sick/personal leave, may constitute discrimination on the basis of disability.
-Discrimination in employment is when an employer, or an agent of the employer, treats an employee, or a group of employees, less favourably than other employees because of their physical or mental disability/impairment.
-Discrimination in this context is not limited to a direct and conscious distinction based on an employees’ protected attribute but could encompass indirect discrimination.
+Dismissing an employee for illness, injury, or sick/personal leave may constitute disability discrimination.
+Discrimination in employment is when an employer, or an agent of the employer, treats an employee, or a group of employees, less favourably than other employees.
+This is because of their physical or mental disability/impairedness.
+Discrimination in this context is not limited to direct and conscious selection based on an employee’s protected attribute.
+Instead, it could encompass indirect discrimination.

-Discrimination on this ground is defined and governed under federal discrimination laws, the Fair Work Act 2009 (Cth) and state specific anti-discrimination laws.
-Some states refer to a disability as an “impairment” under their legislation and so it is important to consult your specific state or jurisdiction regarding whether you have a discrimination claim and what ground it falls under.
+Discrimination on this ground is defined and governed under federal discrimination laws, the Fair Work Act 2009 (Cth), and state-specific anti-discrimination laws.
+Some states refer to a disability as an “impairment” under their legislation and so it is imperative to consult your specific state or jurisdiction regarding whether you have a discrimination claim and what ground it falls under.